MX-Futhark/hook-any-text/README.md

 Then, here are some more stuff for you:

+### Build intructions

+I recommend Eclipse or Netbeans to use with this project.
+The entry point of the main program is hextostring.Main.
+Change command line options as necessary in your run configurations.
+The entry point of the test program is hextostring.tests.TestLauncher.
+Command line options will not be taken into account.

 ### How it works

 selectionConverter.lua is run when Cheat Engine starts.
 The hooking occurs when a zone in the memory is selected.